-We know beyond any doubt stress can be detrimental to our health, and the fact is that record numbers of us are now reporting feeling stressed.
-It might be work-related, family issues or simply having a lot on our plates, but stress is something we need to combat if we are to lead healthy, happy lives.
+Stress is detrimental to our health, and the cause of innumerous health problems.
+Worryingly, 47% of Americans report feeling stressed.
+Whether it’s work, family issues or simply having too much on our plates, stress is something we need to combat if we are to lead healthy, happy lives.

-The first thing you need to learn to do is what’s called Belly Breathing.
+The first technique you need to learn to do is what’s called “belly breathing”.
 This is the most basic of the breathing methods we have at our disposal, and therefore is the one you should master before trying out the others.
 It’s very simple, and requires just a few steps:

-- Sit down comfortably, or lay down on a yoga mat, depending on your personal preference.
+- Sit down comfortably, or lay down on a yoga mat, depending on personal preference.

-- Place one of your hands on your stomach, just below your ribcage.
-Place the second hand over your chest.
+- Place one hand on your stomach, just below your ribcage.
+Place the second hand on the center of your chest.

-- Breathe in deeply through your nostrils, letting your first hand be pushed out by your stomach.
-You should find that your chest stays stationary.
+- Breathe in deeply through your nostrils and let your first hand be pushed out by your stomach.
+Your chest should remain stationary.

 - Breathe out through your lips, pursing them as if you were about to whistle.
 Gently guide the hand on your stomach inwards, helping to press out the breath.